 More to come

 There are still some constraints on our ambitions.
 In our first phase, we will be focused primarily on remote engineers in North America, starting with the US and Canada.
 While we are confident that great work is possible within close time zones, we don’t yet have structures to give remotes a reliably good experience working across large time zone differences.
 And though we intend to hire remote engineers in Europe and Asia eventually, our hubs in Dublin and Singapore are not sufficiently established to support remotes just yet.
+(Update: We've expanded the regions where we hire remote employees.)

 Most engineers working at Stripe are full-time employees, with a full benefits suite.
 There is substantial organizational, legal, and financial infrastructure required to support each new jurisdiction we hire in, so we have to be measured in how quickly we expand.
 We can support most US states today, and plan to expand our hiring capabilities to include jurisdictions covering more than 90% of the US population as quickly as possible.
 We intend, over the longer term, to be everywhere our customers are.